eka-foundation/jelpi/README.md

 Frontend assets are in `resources/assets` folder
-CSS will be built from `resources/assets/sass/app.scss` to `public/css/app.css` Webpack is used as task runner and bundler, it's configuration is in project root `webpack.config.js`
+CSS will be built from `resources/assets/sass/app.scss` to `public/css/app.css` JS will be built from `resources/assets/js/app.js` to `public/js/app.js` Webpack is used as task runner and bundler, it's configuration is in project root `webpack.config.js`